Cheat Codes (DJs): 2016–present: Other singles, first EPs and Hellraisers

 In July 2016, they released "Let Me Hold You (Turn Me On)" with Dante Klein, which samples Kevin Lyttle's song "Turn Me On".
 The song has since gained over 100 million streams.

 Before "Let Me Hold You (Turn Me On)" was released, in February 2016, they released "Sex" with Kris Kross Amsterdam, quickly gaining over 300 million streams.
-Talking about "Sex", band member Matt admitted that the song was affected by divine intervention as it only took 45 minutes to write.
-In August 2016, a music video was released for the song, and the trio performed at the Billboard Hot 100 festival.
+Talking about "Sex", band member Matthew admitted that the song was affected by divine intervention as it only took 45 minutes to write.
+In August 2016, a music video was released for the song, and the band performed at the Billboard Hot 100 festival.

 They signed to 300 Entertainment in September 2016.
 In November, they released "Queen Elizabeth", co-produced by "Foreign Noi$e".
 They released "No Promises", a collaboration with Demi Lovato, in March 2017.
 In May 2017, the single "Stay With You" was released.
 The single "Sober" was released in July 2017.
 The group released "Feels Great", a collaboration with Fetty Wap and CVBZ, on October 13, 2017.

 The group released the single "Put Me Back Together" with Kiiara on March 2, 2018.
 Cheat Codes collaborated with U2 and released a remixed version of U2's single "Love Is Bigger Than Anything in Its Way" on May 29, 2018.

 In June 2018, they released their extended play, Level 1 consisting of 6 songs, include "I Love It" and "Balenciaga".
 On June 22, 2018, Cheat Codes released "Only You" with Little Mix as a part of the compilation album Love Island: The Pool Party, which was released on July 6, 2018, by Ministry of Sound.
 They released the song "Feeling of Falling" with Kim Petras on November 30, 2018.
 On July 26, 2019, they released their second extended play, Level 2.

 On June 26, 2020, the group released the single "Heaven".
 The music video was released the following month.
 In August, they released "No Time" featuring Wiz Khalifa and DVBBS.
 On September 2, 2020, they announced their upcoming three-part debut studio album Hellraisers and released the lead single "Between Our Hearts" featuring Australian singer Cxloe.
 On November 4, they released the single "Washed Up".